-The Limits of Blame: Rethinking Punishment and Responsibility (Harvard University Press, 2018) The Limits of Blame HUP flyer
+The Limits of Blame: Rethinking Punishment and Responsibility (Harvard University Press, 2018) Limits of Blame flyer

 Faith in the power and righteousness of retribution has taken over the American criminal justice system.
 Our practice of assigning blame has gone beyond a pragmatic need for protection and a moral need publicly to repudiate harmful acts.
 It represents a desire for retribution that has come to normalize excessive punishment.
 The American criminal justice system aligns legal criteria of guilt with moral criteria of blameworthiness, yet many incarcerated people, for example, those who are mentally ill or desperately poor, may not be blameworthy for their criminal acts, even when they are criminally guilty.
 We should stop exaggerating the moral meaning of criminal guilt.
 We should aim at reducing crime, when it is serious, rather than imposing retribution on lawbreakers as such.
 Critical reflection on our culture of blame would help us to refocus our perspective to fit the relevant moral circumstances and legal criteria, and to endorse a humane, appropriately limited, and more productive approach to criminal justice.